-At the FCLWD and SFCSD, customer service is more than just lip service—that’s because customer service is, literally, what we do.
-As utility service providers, customer service is built into the DNA of our very existence, and we’re proud of that.
-Every moment of every day, our customer service provides high-quality, low-cost drinking water and reliable, state-of-the-art wastewater services to tens of thousands of residents and business owners in the growing area.
+At the FCLWD, customer service is more than just lip service—that’s because customer service is, literally, what we do.
+As a utility service provider, customer service is built into the DNA of our very existence, and we’re proud of that.
+Every moment of every day, our customer service provides high-quality, low-cost drinking water and reliable service to tens of thousands of residents and business owners in the growing area.

 Of course, if we’re just talking about the traditional definition of customer service—the assistance or advice from a company to those who buy its product or service—then we’re proud of that, too.
-At the FCLWD and SFCSD, customer service is a shared core value that informs everything we do across every department.
+At the FCLWD, customer service is a core value that informs everything we do across every department.

 Celebrating Customer Service Week